JavaScript Data Types

 JavaScript supports two forms of syntax:

-What type of numbers does the number type represent?
+What kind of numbers are represented by the number type in JavaScript?

 View Answer:

-Interview Response: The number type represents both integers and floating-point numbers.
+Interview Response: The number type represents numeric data, including integers and floating-point numbers.
+It also supports special numeric values such as Infinity and NaN.

-What is the limitation of the number type?
+What is the limitation of the number data type?

 View Answer: